almet/markdown-doc/articles/dependency-injection.md

 We can imagine any other types of builders for the Schema.

-The DI comes with theses dumpers:
+The DI comes with theses builders:

 * XML Builder
 * PHP Builder (with a fluent interface)